AlphaLU/Reverse-Shell-Paramiko/README.md

 I had set up an SFTP server on my raspberry pi in order to check everything and it worked perfectly.

 # Client
-Simply executes the script (should've been an executable) and gives full premissions to the user on the other end, having the ability to run CMD, take screenshots, webcam pictures.
+Simply executes the script (should've been an executable) and gives full premissions to the user on the other end, having the ability to run CMD, take screenshots, use webcam and transfer files.
+*Still no privilege escalation*

 # Plans for the future
 In the future I will add encryption, including the ability to encrypt files as they're transfered into the SFTP server.
 More things that will be added:
  1. Webcam videos / streaming.
- 2. Full encryption (Or will try atleast).
+ 2. Full encryption
  3. Better transparency.